What’s Causing My Child’s Sensory Integration Problems?

 We were rushing to an appointment, hustling along a crowded sidewalk on a humid summer day.
 I was cautioning Elisabeth about something, dragging her behind me the way you sometimes do with an almost-4-year-old.
 The traffic was loud and smelled of exhaust, a kid on a bike was blowing a whistle, and the storefronts were bursting with bright vegetables and flowers.

-The Overlap Between Sensory Processing Disorder and ADHD
+The Overlap Between Sensory Integration Problems and ADHD

 The correlation of ADHD and SPD symptoms is shown by a new national study of children ages 2 to 21 done at the University of Colorado.
 Parents reported that, of children who showed symptoms of either ADHD or SPD, 40% displayed symptoms of both, according to Lucy Jane Miller, Ph.D., director of the Sensory Processing Treatment and Research (STAR) Center at the Children’s Hospital in Denver.
 When ADHD and SPD do coexist, however, it’s important to distinguish one from the other because their treatments are different.